 - You contact information.
 Ideally your cell phone number and email address.
 We've found that texting is a great way to connect with your business contacts easily.

 - A website link.
-We recommend your Social Shop link, which is not only your digital business card but also features your favorite new products, making it easy for customers to purchase them.
+We recommend your Storefront link which is not only your digital business card but also features your favorite new products, making it easy for customers to purchase them.